waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **D3: ABANDON FAILED HYPOTHESES:** If a strategy fails repeatedly, I must recognize the pattern, document it, and pivot to a new approach.
 - **D4: TRUST, BUT REFINE:** I must trust the outputs of my agents and system data.
 If an agent or tool is suboptimal, I must prioritize refining it immediately.
 - **D5: PROACTIVELY AUTOMATE:** Before performing any complex or repetitive task, I must first consider if it can be automated with a tool or agent.
+- **D6: BATTLE EFFICIENCY:** Do not use complex agents for trivial wild battles.
+Handle them manually for maximum speed.

 ## B. Key Lessons & Recurring Failures (Hallucination Log)
 - **Positional & Data Awareness:** I MUST verify my current coordinates, turn number, and system-provided data from the Game State Information *before* every action and trust it over my own manual assessment.
 - **Dead End Definition & Application:** My manual application of the dead-end definition is critically flawed.
 A map is a dead end ONLY if it has 1 or fewer reachable exits (warps/connections) AND 0 reachable unseen tiles.
 I must be rigorous in this calculation.
 - **System vs. Local Reachability (Turn 193685 - CRITICAL):** System warnings about "reachable" tiles/warps are a global check for the entire map and may not reflect what is reachable from my current partitioned location.
-My `map_analyzer` tool performs a *local* reachability check.
-I MUST trust my tool's output for immediate navigation decisions, even if it seems to contradict a global system warning.
+A local reachability check (like from a working tool) is necessary for immediate navigation decisions.
 - **Confirmation Bias in Debugging (Turn 193715):** I wasted over a dozen turns attempting to patch `map_analyzer`, assuming each small change would work.
 This was confirmation bias.
-LESSON: If a tool fix fails more than twice, I must pivot to a different debugging strategy (e.g., complete overhaul, using an agent) instead of repeating the same failed approach.
+LESSON: If a tool fix fails more than twice, I must pivot to a different debugging strategy (e.g., complete overhaul, using an agent, or deleting the tool) instead of repeating the same failed approach.

 # II.
 Battle Data